AtiqBytes/passport-jwt-nestjs/README.md

-# NestJs Authentication & Authorization
+# NestJs Authentication & Authorization With passportjs & Role Based Access

 Are you tired of worrying about user authentication and authorization in your NestJS applications and want role-based authorization?
 Look no further!
 This project provides a comprehensive, battle-tested solution for managing user access and permissions, so you can focus on building amazing apps.